Once upon a time...

 However, in spite of the impressive vault of Sebirs I had accumulated over many years, I had to concede that my knowledge about how and why they worked was general at best.
 For instance, although I could now almost instantaneously recognize a genuine Sebir by the unmistakable innovative value created between effort and result, I fell short of any sort of theory to explain what was happening.
 And, more specifically, why did some Sebirs display a large innovative value gap between effort invested and result achieved whereas others displayed a much smaller gap?

 Ideally therefore, I needed to expose the factors that drove the innovative value gap.
-On my side, this would mean classifying Sebirs in micro detail in terms of their anatomical make-up and isolating the elements that determined how much innovative value was created.
-From the point of view of the innovative idea seeker, this would mean identifying the criteria that determine the specific relevance of any particular Sebir to someone's circumstances and rating every Sebir quantitatively against such relevancy criteria.
+This would mean classifying Sebirs in micro detail in terms of their anatomical make-up and isolating the elements that determined how much innovative value was created.
+For the innovative idea seeker, this meant identifying the criteria that determine the relevance of any particular Sebir to someone's circumstances and rating every Sebir quantitatively against such relevancy criteria.

-Seeking to address these issues required some serious research.
-This was undertaken in 2014 and continued for almost six years.
+Seeking to address these issues required serious research.
+This began in 2014 and has continued since then.
 As a result of that research, I now have a reasonable theory to explain how Sebirs generate an innovative value gap between effort and result with the elements identified incorporated in algorithms that re-produce that value gap.
+This has enabled me to identify specific personal skills that can be employed to innovate.

 Additionally, the 'innovative DNA' of a typical Sebir has been established and a MasterClass Hierarchical Database and proprietary Sebir Rating Algorithm enable quantitative definition of the specific relevance of every Sebir against more than 600 relevancy criteria.

 Finally, the whole project needed to be easily scalable.
-Such micro treatment of innovative ideas and the potential variations thereof, generates a 'Sebir Count' currently in the hundreds of thousands but that will move into the millions.
-This has necessitated the design of some smart software.
+Such micro treatment of innovative ideas and the potential variations thereof, generates a 'Sebir Count' in the millions.
+Efficient management of this has necessitated the design of some smart software.

 Ultimately, the capability whereby accumulated, successful Sebirs from all over the world can be located according to their relevance and adapted to breed completely new Sebirs, is now available on this website via the Sebir Selector.